 There are only a few steps involved in making this snack.
 I love that these bake much faster than a regular-sized cake, so you don't have to wait long!

-- Add the two flours, sugar, egg (for cake), baking powder, salt, milk, and butter, and whisk them together in a bowl.
+- Mix flours, sugar, egg (for cake), baking powder, salt, milk, and butter in a bowl.

 - Let the egg bread cool for five minutes before removing it from the mold.